 Congenital cerebral palsy symptoms may include some but not all of the following:

 - Stiff muscles

 - Overly relaxed, “floppy” muscles

 Once a child has been diagnosed with congenital cerebral palsy, bringing its own unique set of concerns and severity of symptoms.
 As a result, it will take time to determine the best approach to treat congenital cerebral palsy in your child.

 Speak with a Birth Injury Attorney

 While your child will face unique challenges as they grow, they have the opportunity to live a happy, positive life.
 There are a vast number of therapies and treatment modalities, with further advancements every day, that help people with cerebral palsy strengthen their ability to function physically, mentally and socially.
 But accessing the best possible treatment for your child will require a significant investment of time and money.

 If your child’s congenital cerebral palsy was caused by medical negligence, you deserve to receive financial compensation from the people responsible.
 In order to get the support your child needs to thrive, your best course of action is to contact an experienced birth injury attorney.
 A good attorney will help you hold those parties accountable and fight for the financial damages you deserve.

 In the weeks and months after your child has received a diagnosis of congenital cerebral palsy, nothing is more natural than wanting to focus on your child’s needs and help your family heal.
 Receiving financial compensation can make all the difference in accomplishing those goals over the long-term.
-Call the law firm of Oshman & Mirisola to speak to our attorneys now about the details of your case.
+Call the law firm of The Oshman Firm to speak to our attorneys now about the details of your case.
 Your call is confidential, with no cost or obligation to you.
 Our firm has successfully handled many cases involving congenital cerebral palsy, and we are ready to fight on your behalf for the future of your child.